 Today, Cockpit Point is the only Potomac River battery that remains.
 Significant data on the Cockpit Point Battlefield is absent, including detailed mapping of the earthworks, the results of military terrain analysis, and historic viewshed identification and documentation.

-The data from the study was used to prepare:
+The data from the study was used to prepare the following:

 Preservation and management goals and action strategies